389ds/389ds.github.io/docs/389ds/howto/howto-openldapmigration.md

 # Migrating from OpenLDAP to 389 Directory Server
 --------------------------------------------------

-{% include toc.md %}

-### All In One

-[LdapImport](http://wiki.babel.com.au/index.php?area=Linux_Projects&page=LdapImport) is a script which can be used to migrate data and schema from OpenLDAP into Fedora DS.

 ### Schema

 The schema is in a slightly different format.
 Fedora DS uses a strict RFC 2252 and LDIF format while OpenLDAP is slightly different.
 In OpenLDAP, the attribute type definition begins with "attributetype" while in Fedora DS it begins with "attributetypes:".
 In OpenLDAP, the objectclass definition begins with "objectclass" while in Fedora DS it begins with "objectclasses:".
 Continuation lines in OpenLDAP may have more than one space but Fedora DS follows the LDIF convention that the continuation line begins with a single space character.
 Other than that, the actual text of the schema definition is the same.

-[Here](http://directory.fedoraproject.org/download/ol2rhds.pl) is a script that handles the RFC 2252 strictness when converting schema.
+[Here]({{ site.binaries_url }}/binaries/ol2rhds.pl) is a script that handles the RFC 2252 strictness when converting schema.

-The perl script ol-schema-migrate.pl [here](http://www.port389.org/binaries/ol-schema-migrate.pl) will convert the schema and also nicely format the schema definitions.
+The perl script ol-schema-migrate.pl [here]({{ site.binaries_url }}/binaries/ol-schema-migrate.pl) will convert the schema and also nicely format the schema definitions.

-[This](http://www.port389.org/binaries/ol-macro-expand.pl) script will recursively expand the OID macro format used in OpenLDAP schema files.
+[This]({{ site.binaries_url }}/binaries/ol-macro-expand.pl) script will recursively expand the OID macro format used in OpenLDAP schema files.
 The following Perl script may also be helpful:

     <nowiki>
     #!/usr/bin/perl -w